 Hyakkimaru’s horrific past resulted in his father stealing and sacrificing pieces of him for the sake of fulfilling a wish.
 But by chance, he was found and raised by an old but kind doctor who knew very well how to take care of this child.

-Hyakkimaru must now kill all the 12 demons responsible for his fate to regain everything he had lost as a teenager.
+Hyakkimaru must now take the life of all the 12 demons responsible for his fate to regain everything he had lost as a teenager.
 He has no choice but to use Dororo’s help to take down these powerful enemies and piece together what it means to be human again.

 6. In This Corner Of The World ( Rated 8.23 / 10 )